 Preferred Stock Types

 Preferred stock can be characterized by how the dividend is set.
-If the dividend of a preferred stock is a percentage of par value, then it is referred to as a percentage preferred, so if a stock pays a 5% dividend, then it can be referred to as a 5% preferred.
+If the dividend is a percentage of par value, then it is called a percentage preferred.
+So a stock paying a 5% dividend may be called a 5% preferred.
 Note, however, that the par value is fixed, so the dividend is also fixed, regardless of the current market price of the preferred.
-If the preferred stock has no par value, then it pays a stated dollar amount, so if it pays a $5 dividend, it can be referred to as a $5 no-par preferred.
+If the preferred stock has no par value, then it pays a stated dollar amount.
+So a preferred paying a $5 dividend may be called a $5 no-par preferred.

 The following are the major types of preferred stock: perpetual, adjustable rate, cumulative, convertible, participating, and prior preferred.